AngelaJubeJudy/2D-Graphics-Editor/README.md

 ### *1.4 View Control*

-key "+" and "-": Triangle Zooming Mode
+key "+" and "-": Scene Zooming Mode
 * ENABLED: Increase Decrease the zoom by 20% zooming [in](/screenshots/1.4_ZoomIn.PNG)/[out](/screenshots/1.4_ZoomOut.PNG) in the center of the screen.

 key "w", "a", "s", "d": Scene Translation Mode